 The iPhone X is the iPhone to buy.
 It’s well worth the high price tag, and there’s no doubt Apple fans will love the entire ownership experience.

 Is there a better alternative?

-For iOS users, your best alternatives are this year’s iPhone 8 and iPhone 8 Plus.
+For iOS users, your best alternatives are the iPhone 8 and iPhone 8 Plus.
 They’re a little more affordable, and they pack nearly identical specifications as the iPhone X. You’re largely missing out on the new design, Face ID, and Animojis of course.
 If you’re willing to spend close to $700 for the iPhone 8, we think it’s worth splurging a little more on the X.

 Keep in mind Apple is still selling older iPhones.
 If you don’t need the latest design, fun camera, or Face ID, and just want an iPhone that works, you should consider the iPhone 6S and iPhone 7, which start at low prices from Apple.
 We should note, the older the iPhone, the fewer years of updates you’ll have left.